Traditional Samoan Foods and Recipes

 - Mix the mackerel with coconut milk, salt, onions and mayonnaise

-- Pour 1 bag of spinach in the pan
+- Add 1 bag of spinach in the pan

 - Pour the mackerel mix on top of spinach

-- Pour the other bag of spinach as the topping
+- Top with the other bag of spinach

 - Bake in oven for 20 minutes (350 F)We normally eat this with green banana or taro.